perticascatalin/HiddenDimensions/ProjectProposal.md

 **Applications linked to our past research**:

-- *Clustering Computer Programs based on Spatio-Temporal Features*
+- *Clustering Computer Programs based on Spatiotemporal Features*
 - *Aster Project: AST derived Code Representations for General Code Evaluation and Generation*
-- *Clustering and Visualization of Latent Representations*
+- *Clustering and Visualisation of Latent Representations*
 - *Learning Semantic Web Categories by Clustering and Embedding Web Elements*

 ## Representations